voila-dashboards/voila/docs/source/deploy.rst

 The general steps for deployment at Heroku can be found `here <https://devcenter.heroku.com/articles/getting-started-with-python>`__.
-High level instructions, specific to voila can be found below:
+High level instructions, specific to Voilà can be found below:

 1. Follow the steps of the official documentation to install the heroku cli and login on your machine.